 The average home uses about a quarter of the total energy consumption to heat water.
 As you reduce energy use in other areas, like lighting, heating and cooling, this percentage will become bigger and more significant.
 Finding the most effective hot water service for your situation requires knowledge of the different types of systems and their strengths and weaknesses.

-EnviroShop has installed many hundreds of heat pumps and evacuated tube solar hot water systems for homes and businesses.
+EnviroShop and EnviroGroup have installed many hundreds of heat pumps and evacuated tube solar hot water systems for homes and businesses.
 Our hot water systems are carefully selected based on performance, reliability and long-term durability.
 Installing an efficient hot water system is one of the most effective ways in which you can save energy and reduce your carbon footprint.
 For quality efficient hot water systems, residents and businesses choose EnviroShop to deliver an effective energy saving solution.